oemof/tespy/docs/analyses/exergy.rst

 .. note::

     An error will be printed to the console, in case the exergy analysis found a mismatch in the above equation.
+That means:

-That means, the exergy analysis has not been set up correctly.
-You should check, if the definition of the exergy streams :code:`E_F`, :code:`E_P`, :code:`E_L` and :code:`internal_busses`
+    - Either, the exergy analysis has not been set up correctly.
+You should check, if the definition of the exergy streams :code:`E_F`, :code:`E_P`, :code:`E_L` and :code:`internal_busses` is correct.
-    is correct.
+    - Or, the simulation of you plant did not converge.

+    If you suspect a bug in the calculation, you are welcome submit an issue on our GitHub page.

 Printing the results is possible with the :py:meth:`tespy.tools.analyses.ExergyAnalysis.print_results` method.
-The results is printed in five individual tables:
+The results are printed in five individual tables:

 - connections
 - components